Cloudcatcher888/Cubic-Spline-Fitting/README.md

 # Cubic-Spline-Fitting
 An user interface for computing and plotting interpolated cubic spline

-click `Technical report.pdf` to get full document.
+Sorry...
+By accident I lost the original `REAMDME.md`...
+So please click `Technical report.pdf` to get full document.